 Shops selling fake branded trekking gear in Kathmandu

-In all the other shops we’re of the opinion that everything is a fake.
-Some better than others.
+In all the other shops we’re of the opinion that everything is fake.
+Some are better than others.
 There are legions of shops here.
 Legions.
 There are no prices on anything.
 It can be completely overwhelming.
 Every other shop in Kathmandu is a trekking shop.
 Kathmandu is one of the easiest places to buy hiking gear.

-Some stores have a good reputation for non branded, locally made gear.
+Some stores have a good reputation for non-branded, locally made gear.
 One of those is Shonas Alpine Kathmandu, Nepal.
 We recommend Shona and Andy who run the shop.
 They won’t rip you off and you’ll get decent enough gear for your trek.
-This is one of the best place for buying trekking gear in Kathmandu.
+This is one of the best places for buying trekking gear in Kathmandu.
 Shonas Rentals is another service that they provide – they provide trekking gear rental in Kathmandu.
-You can even rent sleeping bags, down jackets and tents from them.
+You can even rent sleeping bags, down jackets, and tents from them.
 If they don’t supply the specific trekking equipment that you’re looking for then they’ll tell you where you can get it.

 What to Pay for Trekking Gear in Kathmandu

-It starts off as amusing going into a store, when clearly the person trying to sell you something is making the price up on the spot.
-The look of concentration that passes across their face as they size you up, they look at what you’re wearing, what you’re carrying and presumably the look of desperation on your face before they then stare into the middle distance and pull a number out of the air.
+It starts as amusing going into a store when clearly the person trying to sell you something is making the price up on the spot.
+The look of concentration that passes across their face as they size you up, they look at what you’re wearing, what you’re carrying, and presumably the look of desperation on your face before they then stare into the middle distance and pull a number out of the air.

-Too a certain extent the cost of trekking gear in Kathmandu depends on what you’re prepared to pay and how good a negotiator you are, especially if you;re going to the knock off/fake shops.
+To a certain extent, the cost of the trekking gear in Kathmandu depends on what you’re prepared to pay and how good a negotiator you are, especially if you’re going to the knock-off/fake shops.

 This is what we were told in one shop.
 “You don’t want the Nepalese fakes said one guy.
 You want the Chinese fakes.
 They’re better.
 Nepal = bad.
 Chinese = good quality.”
 Make up your own mind, if you haven’t brought your own gear with you.

 I have no idea how to check what is a Nepalese fake versus a Chinese fake.
 We checked the gear that we bought as much as we could.
 Trying to pull it apart, looking at the seams.
-On our boots we tried the soles, looked at the inner soles.
-Got a general sense for the quality of the kit.
+On our boots, we tried the soles and looked at the inner soles.
+Got a general sense of the quality of the kit.

-We also bought duct tape, super glue and a sewing kit in case we needed them.
+We also bought duct tape, super glue, and a sewing kit in case we needed them.
 We didn’t.
 All our gear that we bought in Kathmandu in 2015 worked for our trek.
-I’m still using the thermals, gloves and hat today in 2019.
+I was still using the thermals, gloves, and hat today in 2021.

 After a full day of this.
 It’s less than amusing.
 We were chased out of several stores with folks screaming, “well how much do you want to spend?” and with the price halving from the back of the store to the front – and these are tiny stores.